Sleeping Pill Addiction Treatment

 Your specific therapy programme will begin after the detoxification.
 Our clients receive a combination of individual and group most commonly used is Cognitive Behavioural Therapy (CBT).
 This type of therapy is to enable change in thoughts and behaviours that trigger addiction.

-You will learn to tackle external stimuli that promoted and promote further addictive behaviours and how to control them.
+You will learn to tackle external stimuli that promote and promote further addictive behaviours and how to control them.

 We will also put you in touch with your local Narcotics Anonymous group, as we believe that continuing to share your experiences with others is an important part of your recovery.